Skip to content

 Spruce Graduate Housing

 Spruce graduate housing is rented by the room.
-University Student Apartments assigns roommates in apartments with more than one bedroom.
+Sunnyside Apartments assigns roommates in apartments with more than one bedroom.
 Roommate preferences can be included on the application form but cannot be guaranteed.

 Roommate assignments are based on the gender selection made on the application.
 Female gender apartments house female students.
 Male gender apartments house male students.
 Gender inclusive apartments house non-binary students seeking a supportive space for transgender, non-binary, and LGBTQIA students.
 Female, male and gender inclusive apartments may be found on each floor.

-Bedrooms will be assigned to one student per room.
+Bedrooms are limited to one person per bedroom.
 Please see Occupancy Policy

 uparrow